How Much Will $100 a Month Grow? Investment Projections by Timeline

 Every dollar in these projections is withdrawable tax-free.
 For a first-time investor or student beginning to invest $100/month in a TFSA at age 18–22, the 40-year projection of $262,481 is entirely achievable — and every cent is sheltered from CRA.

 The TFSA advantage for $100/month investors: Even at this modest contribution level, the TFSA produces meaningfully more after-tax wealth than a non-registered account.
-Over 30 years, the TFSA tax-free advantage on $100/month is approximately $10,000–$20,000 in foregone tax [SOURCE NEEDED — simplified illustration at 30% marginal rate].
+Over 30 years the size of that advantage depends entirely on your tax drag.
+At 7% gross, $100/month compounds to about $122,000 tax-free; if tax reduces the effective return to 4.9%, the same contributions reach about $81,700 — a gap of roughly $40,000 (BankDeMark calculation).
+Your own drag depends on your marginal rate and whether returns arrive as interest, dividends or capital gains — simplified illustration at 30% marginal rate].

 → Maximize your TFSA: Registered Account Calculator